Anti-Israel Telegram channel leaks details of 35,000 IDF soldiers in bid to prosecute Israelis for 'war crimes'

 The International Criminal Court (ICC) last Thursday issued an arrest warrant for Israeli Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant for alleged “war crimes” against the terrorist organization, Hamas, in Gaza.

 However, it is not only Israeli leaders who are under attack for defending the country against the Iranian-backed militias Hamas and Hezbollah.
-On Sunday, the Middle East Spectator Telegram channel published the names and contact details of some 35,000 IDF soldiers and members of the Israeli Mossad intelligence agency.
+On Sunday, Middle East Spectator, an anti-Israel Telegram channel, published the names and contact information of approximately 35,000 IDF soldiers and members of Israel's Mossad foreign intelligence agency.
 The publication of personal data appeared to be an attempt to prosecute Israeli soldiers for alleged war crimes.

 While individual IDF soldiers have increasingly been exposed on social media following Hamas' Oct.
 7 attack on Israel last year, international law expert Hilly Mooderick-Even Khen argued that this is not a new phenomenon.